Coroner of the Queen's Household: Shared responsibility

+Wellington described the result of the first statute thus:

+In other words, wherever an inquest needed to be held within the verge it was to be presided over by the two coroners jointly.

 There was an exception to this, however, which was when an individual occupied both roles.
 Referring to a case in 1589, where one Richard Vale was both Coroner of the Queen's Household and one of the coroners for Middlesex, Sir Edward Coke reported that, despite Vale having presided alone where two coroners would have been expected, "it was resolved that the indictment was well taken, for the intent and meaning of the act was performed, and the mischief recited in the act avoided as well when one person is coroner of the houshold (sic), and of the county also, as if there should be two several persons."

-One other Act, in 1541/2, had also sought to clarify the relationship between the coroners of the county and the royal household.
-This was an "Act for Murder and Malicious Bloodshed within the Court" (33 Henry VIII C.12.), concerning deaths within the precincts of the Court itself.
+One other act, in 1541/2, had also sought to clarify the relationship between the coroners of the county and the royal household.
+This was an "Act for Murder and Malicious Bloodshed within the Court" (33 Hen.
+8. c.
+12), concerning deaths within the precincts of the court itself.
 This stated "that all inquisitions upon the view of persons slain or hereafter to be slain within any of the King's said Palaces or houses or other house or houses aforesaid, shall be by authority of this Act had and taken hereafter for ever by the Coroner for the time being of the household of our Sovereign Lord the King or his heirs without any adjoining or assisting of another Coroner of any Shire within this Realm".